Calamian Islands

 The Calamian Islands or the Calamianes is a group of islands in the province of Palawan, Philippines.
 The archipelago comprises the islands of Coron, Culion, Busuanga, and Linapacan, along with numerous smaller islands.

 History

 Historically, before the Spanish came, the Calamianes was part of the nation of Sandao a vassal state of Ma-i at nearby Mindoro.
 Then, the Calamianes fell to the Brunei and Sulu Sultanates.
 Eventually, the Calamianes was site of the Spanish politico-militar Provincia de Calamianes.
 It became the site of a Presidio or a Spanish military garrison, and the small group of islands received, almost 100 Mexican soldier-colonists in the 1670s.
 The Spanish Empire later purchased mainland Paragua from the Sultan of Borneo.
 By the end of the 1700s, the Calamianes had 2,289 native families too.
-During the American occupation (1898-1948), the old Provincia de Calamianes was dissolved and jointly administered with the Island of Paragua as the new Province of Palawan.
+In 1818, there were 2 settler Spanish families in Calamanianes.
+1 Spanish family were Spaniards from Spain and the other Spanish family were Spaniards born in the Philippines.
+During the American occupation (1898–1948), the old Provincia de Calamianes was dissolved and jointly administered with the Island of Paragua as the new province of Palawan.